MSc in Economic Policy

 “For many years, Trinity and the ESRI have had close connections so we are delighted to be jointly offering this masters programme.
 Given the strong research profile of both institutions, this will be a very interesting and worthwhile collaboration and we look forward to welcoming students in January 2022.”

-For general queries about the course please contact the Course Administrator Colette Ding.
+For general queries about the course please contact the Course Administrator Anne Kenny.

-For academic queries please contact the MSc Programme Director Dr Michael King
+For academic queries please contact the MSc Programme Director Prof. Michael King